 14b Something is VERY WRONG if this generation and world system loves the church or the Christian.
 It means that there has been compromise somewhere and it wasn't the world that compromised.
 The world never compromises with the Church but the Church is so very quick to compromise with the world in order to gain favor, money, praise or protection from persecution.
 Many contemporary churches do all they can to make themselves appealing to the world, from using contemporary Christian music to going casual to having skits and concerts instead of preaching.
 These churches are guilty of gross compromise.
 Christ never went out of His way to try to accommodate the world.
 In fact, He seemed to deliberately antagonize it by refusing to compromise and by being very candid with it.
 So should we be.
 A true, Biblical, local church should be spoken against, slandered, lied about and, at the very best, barely tolerated in its community.
-Woe unto you when all men shall speak well of you (Luke 6:26)!
+Woe unto you when all men shall speak well of you (Luke 6:26 "Woe unto you, when all men shall speak well of you! for so did their fathers to the false prophets.")!

 The world has hated the righteous since the Fall.
 Cain hated Abel.
 The world hated Noah.
 Lot couldn't stand Abram.
 The Philistines hated Israel.
-The prophets were persecuted and many were martyred.
+The prophets were persecuted, and many were martyred.
 The same is true with the apostles.
 The Lord was hated by the Sanhedrin.
 And church history is replete with examples of groups (especially the Baptistic groups like the Donatists, Waldensians and Anabaptists) enduring great persecutions at the hands of both Romanists and Protestants.
 So what makes us image that we can gain the smile of the world if we hold to the same practices and doctrines as our spiritual forefathers did?
 The world killed them.
 They would do the same with us if they could.

 The world hates us because we are not of the world.
 We are not one of them.
 We have accepted and embraced that doctrine and life that the world has rejected.
 We have separated ourselves from the world and, as a result, have renounced it and condemned it.
 Whenever a Christian abandons the world, he condemns it by means of his rejection.
-No one likes to be rejected, condemned or abandoned, so the world will naturally react strongly against anyone who leaves the City of Destruction and launches out on a spiritual pilgrimage to Mount Zion.
+No one likes to be rejected, condemned or abandoned, so the world will naturally react strongly against anyone who leaves the City of Destruction and launches out on a spiritual pilgrimage to the heavenly Mount Zion.